thi-ng/genart-api/README.md

 ## About

-Generative/computational art has long and rich history, but has seen its popularity soar only over the past years with the arrival of various online art platforms to publish these works.
-The number of these platforms keeps on mushrooming, each one defining their own ad-hoc solutions how to deal with common aspects (e.g. handling of parameters to customize pieces/variations, generating previews etc.).
-Often, this means artists have to either already decide on which platform to publish a new piece when they start working on it and/or spend a considerable amount of time reworking key aspects (like parameter handling) when repurposing a piece for a different use (e.g. creating hires print versions, video assets, or displaying the piece in a gallery with different configurations or requirements).
-Since most of these online platforms/startups only ever optimize for their own uses, they don't care about these issues of asset preparation & adaptation and so it's up to us artists/producers to address these issues ourselves.
+Over the past years, generative/computational art has experienced a surge in popularity because of the availability of online art platforms for publishing these works.
+The number of these platforms keeps on mushrooming, each one defining their own ad hoc solutions to deal with common aspects (e.g. handling of parameters to customize pieces/variations, generating previews, etc.).
+Often, this means artists have to either already decide on which platform to publish a new piece before they work on it and/or spend a considerable amount of time reworking key aspects (like parameter, resolution or time handling) when repurposing a piece for a different use (e.g. creating hires print versions, high-quality video assets, or displaying the piece in a gallery with different configurations or requirements).
+Since online platforms/startups usually only optimize for their own uses and neglecting the needs of artists regarding asset preparation, adaptation and re-use, we must take it upon ourselves to address these workflow issues more efficiently.

-This project defines an API layer addressing recurring issues artists encounter when publishing and repurposing browser-based generative art works for diverse online platforms, usage environments (incl. offline, galleries, installations), and also different aspects of media production (for example how to deal with realtime/non-realtime rendering when recording image sequences for video production).
+To improve this situation, this project proposes an API layer and a message protocol addressing recurring issues artists encounter when publishing and repurposing browser-based generative art works — be it for diverse online platforms, environments (incl. offline, galleries, installations), but also aforementioned aspects of media production (for example helping to deal with realtime/non-realtime rendering when recording image sequences for video production, and do so in an unintrusive & externally controlled manner).

 ![Overview](https://raw.githubusercontent.com/thi-ng/genart-api/main/diagrams/overview.svg)
 Schematic overview of the proposed architecture

-The primary purpose of this API is to decouple key aspects commonly used for most generative/computational art works, to deduplicate feature implementations and generally reduce time & effort required for adapting browser-based art works for different uses/environments.
+The primary purpose of this API is to decouple key aspects commonly used for most generative/computational art works, to deduplicate feature implementations and reduce the time & effort required for adapting browser-based art works for different uses/environments.
 These benefits are not _only_ in the interest of artists, but also simplify how online art platforms can use this API layer to reduce effort on their end, simplify providing customization features for such generative art works (and even re-use tooling).

-Another positive side effect of adapting the system proposed herein is the emergence of secondary re-usable tooling with handling the management of parameters and variations, for example: tooling to generate GUI controls for editing params, creating/storing/retrieving parameter presets/collections (aka variations), asset downloaders/uploaders, transcoding tools.
-Even at this stage, some of these are already existing and being worked on...
+Another positive side effect of adapting the system proposed here: The emergence of secondary re-usable tooling to manage parameters and variations, for example: tooling to generate GUI controls for editing params, creating/storing/retrieving parameter presets/collections (aka variations), asset downloaders, transcoding tools.
+Even at this stage, some of these are existing already and actively being worked on...

-In this document & repository we describe the approach, the proposed architecture and provide a TypeScript-based reference implementation, including fully documented interfaces & types, and some example test cases to demonstrate (and validate!) the approach and benefits.
+In this document & repository we describe the approach, the proposed architecture and provide a TypeScript-based reference implementation, including fully documented interfaces & types, and some example test cases to demonstrate (and validate!) the approach and its benefits.

 ### Goals